Enjoying Bar Prep: 6 Ways to Make Studying for the Bar Exam More Fun and Effective (Visual Guide)

 3. Test yourself against past bar exam questions.

 The ghosts of questions past will guide you.
-You’ll be haunted by similar questions on your bar exam.
+You’ll be haunted by similar questions on the bar exam.

 Stop watching other kids play outside while you sit still by the window watching some dude drone on at 50% normal speaking speed.
 As the kids say nowadays, “Touch grass.”

 Get out there and practice as if it were the real thing, and do the real thing as if it were practice.
-The bar exam tests whether you can resolve problems, not just memorize a bunch of words.
+The bar exam tests whether you can resolve problems, not just memorize a bunch of words you can’t remember under pressure.

-You might fall and scrape your knees, but at least you’ll learn how to ride a bike and feel the wind blowing at your face.
+You might fall and scrape your knees, but at least you’ll be able to ride a bike and feel the wind blowing at your face.

 4. Get things wrong.